TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.3-roll-up-vs-aggregation/_index.md

 Aggregating to a higher-level object is complex as there is no lossless solution.
 You are trying to represent a range of values by picking up 1 value among them, so you tend to lose the details.
 The choices of techniques are mean, median, max, min, percentile, and count of.
 The default technique used is the average() function.
 The problem with average is it will mask out the problems unless they are widespread.
 By the time the average performance of 1000 VMs is bad, you likely have a hundred VMs in bad shape.

-Let’s take an example.
+Let's take an example.
 The following table shows ESXi hosts.
 The first host has CPU Ready of 149,116.33 ms. Is that a bad number?

 ![ESXi co-stop and ready](2.1.3-fig-4.png)